3ll3d00d/madmeasurer/readme.md

       --bd-debug-mask BD_DEBUG_MASK
                             Specifies a debug mask to be passed as BD_DEBUG_MASK for libbluray
+      --describe-bd         Outputs a description of the disc in YAML format to the BD folder directory

 ## Examples

 ### Get the main playlist for a single title